JohnSmithCoder1/ToddleTime/README.md

 # Toddler Time

-Toddler Time is a simple flash card game for helping toddlers learn more about animals, foods, numbers, and shapes in a fun and interactive way.
+Toddler Time is a simple flash card game for helping toddlers learn about animals, foods, numbers, and shapes in a fun and interactive way.

-## Getting Started

-instructions to get a copy of the project up and running on your local machine

-### Prerequisites

-things you need to install the software and how to install them

 ## Built With